RafalBednarz/gprc/grpc_in_java.md

 ```

 Now, we realize that our customers don't care about color of a car but they are interested
 in number of seats available.
-We also decided to change *description* to *additional information*
+We also decided to change *description* property to *additional information*
-(just the name of the field, we still store the same information there).
+(just name of the field, we still store the same information there).

 This is our new Car message definition:
 ```